rjsmith1999/IMMERSE/_pages/log.md

     - Create an example Ultra96 petalinux project in the new pcap_scrubbing repo

+* **Wednesday**:
+  - Ran the scrubber again, and aparently it works today?
+I think I might have been using the wrong fradslist by mistake.
+  - _TODO:_
+    - Document everything up to this point, merge code changes back to repo
+    - Make sure I can follow instructions and build the project from scratch

 ### Week 7: June 14 - June 18, 2021
 * **Goals**:
   - [ ] Create example repo for proposed pcap scrubber organization